-The IMO considers that the proposed amendments would better achieve Wholesale Market Objective (a) and (d) and are consistent with the remaining Wholesale Market Objectives.
+The IMO considers that the proposed amendments would better achieve Wholesale Market Objectives (a) and (d) and are consistent with the remaining Wholesale Market Objectives.

-Practicality and cost of implementation
+Practicality and Cost of Implementation

 The IMO has not identified any additional costs associated with implementing this proposal or any other issues with the practicality of implementation.
-The IMO will have to make changes to the relevant Market Procedure; however these costs will be within the IMO's normal operational budget.

-The IMO's proposed decision
+The IMO's Decision

-The IMO's proposed decision is to accept the Rule Change Proposal as modified following the first submission period.
+The IMO's decision is to accept the Rule Change Proposal as modified following the first and second submission periods.

-Next steps
+Next Steps